metron-labs/secrets-manager-old/sdk/java/gcp/README.md

 		String keyRing = "<Key Ring>>";
 		String keyId = "<Key ID>";  //Symmetric or Asymmetric String keyVersion ="<Key Version>";
+		String credentialsPaths = "<credential.json path>";
-    	GcpSessionConfig sessionConfig = new GcpSessionConfig(projectId, location, keyRing, keyId, keyVersion);
+    	GcpSessionConfig sessionConfig = new GcpSessionConfig(projectId, location, keyRing, keyId, keyVersion, credentialsPaths);
 ```

 An access key using the `GcpSessionConfig` data class and providing `projectId`,`location`, `keyRing`, `keyId` and `keyVersion` variables.

-For more information on Azure App Directory App registration and Permissions see the Azure documentation: https://learn.microsoft.com/en-us/azure/key-vault/general/authentication
+For more information on GCP KMS see the documentation: https://cloud.google.com/kms/docs/resource-hierarchy

-**Add AWS KMS Storage to Your Code**
+**Add GCP KMS Storage to Your Code**

-Now that the AWS connection has been configured, you need to tell the Secrets Manager SDK to utilize the KMS as storage.
+Now that the GCP connection has been configured, you need to tell the Secrets Manager SDK to utilize the KMS as storage.

-To do this, use AwsKeyValueStorage as your Secrets Manager storage in the SecretsManager constructor.
+To do this, use GcpKeyValueStorage as your Secrets Manager storage in the SecretsManager constructor.

-The storage will require an AWS Key ID, as well as the name of the Secrets Manager configuration file which will be encrypted by AWS KMS.
+The storage will require an GCP KeyId and KeyVersion, as well as the name of the Secrets Manager configuration file which will be encrypted by GCP KMS.
 Below is the sample Test class

 ```
 import static com.keepersecurity.secretsManager.core.SecretsManager.initializeStorage;